YESS (Youth Exploring Sea Level Rise Science)

 3. Public presentations.
 Finally, students explore the data that they and their peers have collected, reflect on what they’ve learned and what sea level rise will mean to them; and construct final communications products based on their own interests.
 Some final projects that students have completed include: a Spanish-language video about sea level rise vulnerabilities in San Rafael; posters about sea level rise science for community events in East Palo Alto; and presentations to the Corte Madera Flood Control Board, San Rafael Climate Action Plan Group, and Marin County Board of Supervisors.

 As part of the YESS project students from Shore Up Marin and the Canal Welcome Center in San Rafael partnered with Marin County Community Development Agency and the Community Media Center of Marin to create videos in English and Spanish about sea level rise and youth leadership to address climate change.
 Students interviewed residents and business owners about flood risk in the Canal neighborhood, and spoke with elected officials about adaptation planning and ways to build more resilient communities.

 Want to join us in connecting young people to science and policy?
 Here's how:

 Students: Share this website with your science teacher, or contact us if you’re interested in an internship!

-Teachers: We are piloting an NGSS and Common Core aligned curriculum in Bay Area high schools.
+Teachers: We have developed a NGSS and Common Core aligned curriculum for Bay Area high schools.
 The curriculum is well-suited to environmental science classes (APES, chemistry, Marine Biology, Earth Sciences) and has been integrated into Social Studies and Language Arts classes as well.
-Contact us if you’d like to participate in the pilot this year, or would like to review the curriculum for the 2017 – 2018 school year you can download it here.
+If you would like to use the curriculum for the 2017 – 2018 school year you can download it here.